LiaScript/LiaScript/README.md

 1. * gamma
    * delta
    * and epsilon
-3. propably zeta
+3. probably zeta

 #### Tables

                                    --{{0}}--
 Tables, we hope, are self-explanatory.
-The second line is used to define a table header as well as the alignement of the column, which is indicated by the colon.
+The second line is used to define a table header as well as the alignment of the column, which is indicated by the colon.
-The default is left alignement.
+The default is left alignment.

 Markdown-format: